nagi1/filament-google-maps/README.md

         ->debug() // output the results of reverse geocoding in the browser console, useful for figuring out symbol formats ->updateLatLng() // update the lat/lng fields on your form when a Place is selected ->maxLength(1024)
-        ->prefix('Choose:')
+        ->minChars(0) // minimum number of characters before autocomplete starts ->prefix('Choose:')
         ->placeholder('Start typing an address ...')
         ->geolocate() // add a suffix button which requests and reverse geocodes the device location ->geolocateIcon('heroicon-o-map'), // override the default icon for the geolocate button
 ```
+This field is *cost optimized*, so it will only start searching for places after 300ms of inactivity, and will not
+search while you are typing.
+This is to prevent excessive API calls, as Google charges for each one.
+If you set the minChars
+to 0, it will start searching immediately.
+I suggest you set it to a minimum of 3.

 The Geocomplete field also offers many of the same features as Filament's TextInput,
 like prefixes, suffixes, placeholders, etc.